 RESPONSE: The western portion of the site proposed for development contains no type I and very little type II land as defined by the CDC.
-All of the type I and type II lands (with the exception of a small section of proposed lot 6) are contained in Tract B. See the graphics package (sheet 7) for distribution of Type I and II land.
-The total site contains approximately 1.1 acres of Type I and Type II lands as defined by the West Linn CDC.
+All of the type I and type II lands (with the exception of a small section of proposed lot 6) are contained in Tract B. See the graphics package for distribution of Type I and II land.
+Because the remainder of the site (all of Tract B) is proposed for open space it was not field surveyed to verify topography.